lukas-krecan/ShedLock/README.md

 In unit tests you can switch-off the assertion by calling `LockAssert.TestHelper.makeAllAssertsPass(true)` on given thread (as in this [example](https://github.com/lukas-krecan/ShedLock/commit/e8d63b7c56644c4189e0a8b420d8581d6eae1443)).

 ## Kotlin gotchas
 The library is tested with Kotlin and works fine.
 The only issue is Spring AOP which does not work on final method.
-If you use `@SchedulerLock` with `@Scheduled` annotation, everything should work since Kotlin Spring compiler plugin will automatically 'open' the method for you.
-If `@Scheduled` annotation is not present, you have to open the method by yourself.
+If you use `@SchedulerLock` with `@Component` annotation, everything should work since Kotlin Spring compiler plugin will automatically 'open' the method for you.
+If `@Component` annotation is not present, you have to open the method by yourself. (see [this issue](https://github.com/lukas-krecan/ShedLock/issues/1268) for more details)

 ## Caveats
 Locks in ShedLock have an expiration time which leads to the following possible issues.